geographika/getting-started-with-mapserver/workshop/content/docs/outputs/wms.md

 We've been using WMS for the example so far.
 In this exercise we'll look in more detail at how to configure WMS services in MapServer.

+## METADATA Blocks

+Web services are configured using `METADATA` blocks.
+These are key-value pairs, for example:

+!!! tip

+    It is good practice to put the key names in quotes.
+This is not required, but it makes the Mapfile clearer that they are strings and not keywords.
+Keys can also contain strings such as field names, which could contain spaces.
+Without quotes these will cause syntax errors in the Mapfile.

 ## Output Image Formats

 + webp